Last Update: November 27, 2023

-You can certainly buy a pre-packaged travel first aid kit.
+You can certainly buy pre-packaged basic first aid kits at your local pharmacy or Amazon.

-But, after giving it a good deal of thought (and having a few cuts and scrapes over the years) I decided to make up my own kit for a couple of reasons: It's ultimately cheaper than buying the pre-packaged variety; if I make it up myself, I know exactly what's in it; and, as I use up supplies, I can easily replenish it either on the road or from the stores at home.
+But, after giving it a good deal of thought (and having a few cuts and scrapes over the years) I decided to make up my own small first aid kit for a couple of reasons: It's ultimately cheaper than buying the pre-packaged variety; if I make it up myself, I know exactly what's in it; and, as I use up supplies, I can easily replenish it either on the road or from my medicine cabinet at home.

-So, in other words, the best travel first aid kit is one you make up yourself.
+So, in other words, the best first aid kit for travel is one you make up yourself.

-Based on my consultation with a registered nurse, here's what's in our homemade emergency travel first aid kit:
+Based on my consultation with a registered nurse, here's what's in our homemade emergency travel medical kit:

 What goes in your first aid kit

 Obviously, bandages are the first thing to go into your kit.
-Cuts and scrapes are the most common injury, so a dozen or so bandages in various sizes are your best bet.
+Cuts and scrapes are the most common minor injuries, so a dozen or so bandages in various sizes are your best bet.

-2. Gauze pads: These are the next level after the Band-aids.
+2. Gauze pads in a variety of sizes: These are the next level after the Band-aids.
 You can use them to soak up blood, apply pressure to stop bleeding, clean a wound, or whatever else you need to do.
 For a larger wound, protect the wound with the gauze pad and tape it down with adhesive tape or Band-Aids.

 4. Small scissors: You can use these for cutting gauze and tape to the exact size you need.
 Be careful: depending on the scissors, you may have to check them when you fly so security doesn't take them from you.
-The round nose versions are safer.
+The round nose versions are safer and more likely to get through airport security in your carry-on bags.

 5. Elastic or crepe bandage: If you have something bigger than a small cut, you might need one of these to hold your gauze dressing(s) in place until you can get to medical help.
 Also, these are good for light sprains, and, again, will help until you can get to a more permanent solution.